 - Decree on activities in the living environment (Besluit activiteiten leefomgeving, in Dutch)

 Finally, there is the Environmental regulation (Omgevingsregeling, Or, in Dutch).
-It contains regulations that describe how the laws must be implemented.
+These describe how the laws must be implemented.

 Legacy of the Environment and Planning Act